The Human Touch in the Age of AI:

 Rethinking Healthcare's Technological Future

-Two years ago, Christian Rose, MD, developed Missingness in Action, a consensus conference on the topic of absent and missing data and the future of AI in healthcare.
-Since then, as the field has exploded, his perspective and research have evolved.
-Here he discusses the possibilities and pitfalls in AI automation and eavesdropping.
+Christian Rose, MD, director of the "Missingness in Action" conference on absent and missing data and the future of AI in health care, discusses the possibilities and pitfalls in AI automation and eavesdropping.

 You’ve been sounding the alarm about data inclusion and health equity for several years.
 Your current research pivots from diagnostics to care delivery.
 Why the shift and how do you see technology helping or hurting the physician experience?